786440445/BSC_TradingTigersWalletV2/INSTALL.md

 Install from code is a bit more complicated or make it simple and download from [RELEASES](https://github.com/Trading-Tiger/BSC_TradingTigersWalletV2/releases) installer.

 - You need Microsoft Visual C++ Build Tools, Git, Python3 installed on your machine and added to your path.

-When you have made sure that this is installed, open a CMD and paste the following:
+When you have everything needed installed, then open a CMD and paste the following:
 ```shell
 git clone https://github.com/Trading-Tiger/BSC_TradingTigersWalletV2
 cd BSC_TradingTigersWalletV2